measurement-kit/measurement-kit/README.md

 by [issue #1913](https://github.com/measurement-kit/measurement-kit/issues/1913).

 We will most likely never release v0.11.0 of Measurement Kit.
-We will keep maintaining the 0.10.x version until 2021-03-15.
+We will keep maintaining the 0.10.x version until 2021-03-14 (which is [another interesting date](https://en.wikipedia.org/wiki/Pi_Day)).
 In the following, we'll discuss what options you have for replacing Measurement Kit in your use case.
 The current README reflects the situation "here and now".
 We are still working to provide a smooth upgrade path.
 Please, let us know if the upgrade path we have designed is troubling you by voting/contributing to the issues indicated below.

-The content of the old README.md is still available as [OREADME.md](OREADME.md).
+(The content of the old README.md is still available as [OREADME.md](OREADME.md).)

 ## Changes in the settings JSON